khilang/khi/README.md

 supports tables of values.

 Notes:
- - This is a list document.
-By *table* is meant a list of tuples.
+- This is a list document, written in *tabular list notation*.
+It contains tuples of equal size.

 ```
 # 1) Atomic number